Electronic termination of contracts

 • where the contract has been concluded by electronic means or

-• Even if it has been concluded by another means if, on the day of termination, the traders offers consumers the possibility of concluding such contracts by electronic means.
+• even if it has been concluded by another means if, on the day of termination, the traders offers consumers the possibility of concluding such contracts by electronic means.

 The new provisions are therefore intended to apply very broadly and are not limited to contracts concluded at a distance.